CWolfs/MissionControl-Site/docs/contract-builder-api/nodes/contract-edit.md

 The `ContractEdit` node allows for editing the contract override data from within the contract itself.
 This would then be only used after the combat has ended.

-This can be useful for various things like affecting who the contract employer is so your employer is now your target and vise versa.
+This can be useful for various things like affecting who the contract employer is so your employer is now your target and vice versa.

 ## SwapTeamFactions